miconof/merlin/README.md

 ----------------------------
 You need to use a task scheduler to run excalibur.py one minute after every tick.
 If you're using crontab, you might use a command like this, which uses the supplied excalibur.sh

-	1 * * * * /path/to/merlin/excalibur.sh >> /path/to/merlin/dumplog.txt 2>&1
+	1 * * * * /path/to/merlin/excalibur.py >> /path/to/merlin/dumplog.txt 2>&1

-excalibur.sh will need updating with the path to your bot, and if you want to use MySQL.
-The relevant excalibur.*.py will need updating if you want to use the same excalibur for more than one bot.
+excalibur.py will need updating if you want to use the same excalibur for more than one bot.

 Configuring Apache and running Arthur
 ----------------------------